mve17/flexible_lp/README.md

 # flexible_lp
-A pure python library to solve linear programs using, for example, fractions.
+A pure python3 library to solve linear programs using, for example, fractions.

+Suppose we wanted to maximize
+$$3x + 4$$